 - To make Washington, DC a worldwide center of urban aquaponics practice and research.

 Brian Filipowich is the founder and director of Anacostia Aquaponics.
 He is a graduate of aquaponics training courses in Tampa FL, Denver CO, and Raleigh NC.
-He is also the Director for Programs and Policies at the Aquaponics Association.
+He is also the Chairman of the national Aquaponics Association.

 Newsletter Sign Up: